-I have just begun to read through the survey’s so many of you took the time to fill out and I wanted to say a quick thank you!!
+I’ve been reading through the survey’s so many of you took the time to fill out and I wanted to say a quick thank you!!
 I was thrilled to see so many responses!
-I can’t believe a waiting so long to do this.
+I can’t believe I waited so long to ask you for feedback.
 Honestly, I didn’t want to be a nudge but now I realize how eager you all are to tell me more about yourselves.
 This is priceless information!

 I was amazed to learn that nearly 50% of the people that responded are vegetarian/vegan and I want you all to know, I heard you!
-Look out for more plant-based recipes like this one that even us omnivores will enjoy!
+Look out for more plant-based recipes like this which us omnivores will enjoy too!

-Almost everyone said they want quick and easy and no that most anything that lands on this blog will fit that category because I am right there with you.
+Almost everyone said they wanted quick and easy.
+Know that most anything that lands on this blog will fit that category because I am right there with you.
 With that in mind, I am happy to share a few time saving tips for this recipe which I will get to in a minute.
 For now, let’s talk nutrition!

 Health Benefits of Butternut Squash

 A member of the gourd family, butternut squash is actually a fruit because it contains seeds; A little fun-fact for you!
 That beautiful orange color that we also see in sweet potatoes and carrots is a sign that this superfood is rich in caratenoids and antioxidants.
 Particularly high in beta-carotene, which the body converts to Vitamin A, it boasts anti-cancer properties, promotes heart health and even prevents macular degeneration.
 Perfect for this time of year, its a grounding food that helps to boost the immune system as a 1-cup serving, gives you nearly half the recommended daily dose of antioxidant-rich vitamin C.